ryandavidmercado/emu-hub/README.md

     * Make sure to set the EmuHub AppImage to executable: https://docs.appimage.org/introduction/quickstart.html
     * If you're planning on running EmuHub from Game Mode, make sure to set the launch arguments in Steam to --no-sandbox, otherwise games will fail to launch.
 1. Verify you've installed necessary emulators
-    * EmuHub currently only supports one emulator per system; the needed dependencies are listed below under Supported Systems.
+    * The needed dependencies are listed below under Supported Systems.
     * If you're running on a Steam Deck with EmuDeck installed, this has already been taken care of for you.
 (DISCLAIMER: EmuHub is not affiliated with EmuDeck!)
 1. Launch EmuHub
     * This will generate config, asset, and rom folders under Documents/EmuHub and guide you through first setup